CostaFot/android--whatsapp-stickers-kotlin/README.md

 https://github.com/WhatsApp/stickers

 ## Work in progress but still fully functional.
-## Includes two copies of the sticker pack provided by Whatsapp for experimentation.

 Wanted to make a sticker app for fun an afternoon after work and this happened.